perliedman/geojson-path-finder/README.md

 Where `start` and `finish` are two GeoJSON `point` features.

-If a route can be found, an object with two properties: `path` and `weight` is returned, where `path` is the coordinates the path runs through, and `weight` is the total weight (distance) of the path.
+If a route can be found, an object with two properties: `path` and `weight` is returned, where `path` is the coordinates the path runs through, and `weight` is the total weight (distance, if you use the default weight function) of the path.

 ### `PathFinder` options